bieli/performant/README.md

 - IO utilization
 - CPUs loads

-This is not perfect performance test, but with this I will be happy to see, how program1 is more **performant** the similar program2 and this is ok for now.
+This is not perfect performance test, but with this I will be happy to see, how program1 is more **performant** to the similar program2 and this is ok for now.

 #### TBD